bcgov/moh-plr-fhir/input/pagecontent/specification.md

 The two query operations are:

-* $full - used to return the full provider or facility without following relationships
+* $full - used to return the full [provider](OperationDefinition/bc-full-provider-query.html) or [organization or facility](OperationDefinition/bc-full-organization-facility-query.html) without following relationships
-* $dereference - used to return the full provider or facility along with all directly referenced providers or facilities
+* $dereference - used to return the full [provider](OperationDefinition/bc-dereference-provider-query.html) or [organization or facility](OperationDefinition/bc-dereference-organization-facility-query.html) along with all directly referenced providers or facilities

 The syntax for the $full operation is: